 Aarhus in Denmark

-You may not have heard of Aarhus, but it is one of those cities that tourists can’t avoid!
+You may not have heard of Aarhus, but it is one of those cities that tourists can’t avoid as it is one of the happiest cities in the world!
 This perfect location, which combines the city, beach, and forests to make it one of Europe’s best-undiscovered gems, is ideal for a leisurely break.
 The glass rainbow viewing deck and walkway on top of the Aarhus Art Museum—which also happens to be the most visited art museum in Scandinavia—will make it hard not to feel happy.

 Helsinki in Finland